Boulder08/chunknorris/README.md

 - ffmpeg
 - PySceneDetect (Python module) **Note that you need to install the module using pip and also install MoviePy.
 When running Chunk Norris, do not worry about the error messages it shows using PySceneDetect.**
 - ffmpeg-python (Python module) **Note that you need to install ffmpeg-python, not ffmpeg**
-- aomenc (the lavish mod is recommended) / svt-av1 (see below for compatible binaries) / rav1e
+- aomenc (the lavish mod is recommended) / svt-av1 (see below for Discord channel with compatible binaries) / rav1e / x265
 - grav1synth (in case of --graintable-method 1)

 Additionally, make sure that all the tools are accessible from your system's PATH or in the directory where you run this script.